 Buildings, industry, transport, and mobility are all identified as the sectors with the largest potential for energy saving.
 This is true in industrialised as well as developing countries.
 These sectors are markedly different from each other but also have many challenges in common, like creating and maintaining sustainable systems of power supply, heating, cooling, and lighting, just to name a few.

 The Swedish model of building broad coalitions and working across different sectors to achieve sustainability has resulted in measurable impacts.
 Everything from reformed national subsidies and regulations to energy-efficient municipal planning and the development of technology procurement.
-However, a sustainable city is not created by only replacing inefficient lightbulbs.
-The sustainable city is a whole ecosystem of solutions, which can only come into effect when sustainability is approached from a holistic perspective – where the sum is greater than its parts.
+However, a sustainable city is not created by only replacing inefficient lightbulbs, it encompasses a whole ecosystem of solutions, which can only come into effect when sustainability is approached from a holistic perspective – where the sum is larger than its parts.

 The future

-According to the International Energy Agency, improvements in energy efficiency have been in decline since 2015.
-Continuous progress plays a crucial role, not only in reaching key sustainability targets but also for sustaining competitiveness and economic growth.
-The slowdown of improvements can, therefore, have major implications for not only sustainability but also for the more general economic development of governments and businesses.
+According to the International Energy Agency, improvements in energy efficiency have been declining since 2015.
+Continuous progress plays a crucial role, not only in reaching key sustainability targets but also in sustaining competitiveness and economic growth.
+Therefore, the slowdown of improvements can have major implications not only for sustainability but also for the more general economic development of governments and businesses.

 1990: The first model of technology procurement for specific technical challenges in buildings is implemented.